-When they decide for their baby to use the TiMband treatment, a lot of parents wonder whether the helmet will affect their baby’s hair growth.
+When parents decide to have their baby fitted with the TiMband, many wonder whether the helmet will affect their baby’s hair growth.
 The simple answer is yes, but we find that hair growth seems to actually be faster when using a TiMband.
 Parents, especially Mums, notice that their baby develops a flat spot at the area that’s lying against the cot sheet and this is usually the flattened area.
 When a helmet is worn, this area is protected and covered and parents even notice that the hair seems to grow more strongly within the helmet than before.
 This is just the same as when a broken arm or leg is put into a cast.
 When the cast is removed, the hair has grown due to the protective environment and the reduction in friction from the fabric of sleeves or trouser legs.
-Don’t worry though, as this is common and not permanent and when the helmet comes off at the end of treatment, things go back to normal.
+Don’t worry though, this is common and not permanent and when the helmet comes off at the end of treatment, things go back to normal.

 Some babies feel the urge to itch their head after the helmet is removed.
 This is natural and nothing to worry about.
 But to prevent your baby from damaging their skin or hair when doing so, it is a good idea to make sure that their fingernails are short and smooth.
 Another great way of relieving itchiness is through massaging your baby’s head yourself, a gentle relief and a great way of increasing circulation that stimulates hair follicles.

 If You are Concerned that Your Baby May Have a Restriction in Hair Growth

 Steve Mottram explained the following when addressing parents’ questions on Facebook: